ASasamori/PokerProPlus/README.md

 5. agent_keras_rl_ddqn.py
 - DDQN implementation using the KerasRL library.
 (Very similar to DQN approach)

-7. Other_agents
+6. Other_agents
 - Agents with algorithms such as Monte Carlo Counterfactual Regret Minimization(MCCRM), Deep Deterministic Policy Gradient (DDPG), or Advantage Actor-Critic (A2C).
 - However, we are unsure if we have the time or resources to devise, create, and train these models so we have left it as "Other_agents" for now.
+  - (We did not have enough time to implement this models.
+Project to work on in the future.)

-6. Hyperparameter Tuning
+7. Hyperparameter Tuning
 - Each agent will have unique parameters such as in the agent_keras_rl_dqn having parameters such as nb_max_start_steps (max number of random actions at the beginning), nb_steps_warmup (before training starts), nb_steps (number of total steps), memory_limit (limit memory of experience replay), and batch_size (number of items sampled from memory to train).
 - We will tune these parameters to find the parameters that will provide the greatest rewards.